johnny948/multimodal_sentiment_analysis/README.md

 - Python 3.9 or higher
 - 4GB+ RAM (for model loading)
-- CUDA-capable GPU (optional, for faster inference)
+- CUDA-capable GPU (optional, for the faster inference)

 ### Setup